elemnurguner/elemnurguner/README.md

 - 👋 Hi, I’m Nur !
-- 👀 I’m  improving my skills and knowledge as a front-end developer.
+- 👀 I’m  improving my skills and knowledge as a front-end and backend developer.
 - 🌱 I’m currently learning more about frontend end .Net  development.
 - 📫 How to reach me    elemnurguner@gmail.com